Information-theoretic lower bounds for distributed function computation: Multi-cutset analysis

-namely the summation of the in-degrees of boundary nodes of $\cS_i$, since $d_i\le \tilde d_i$ for $i \in \{2,\ldots,n\}$. \item Due to Lemma~\ref{lm:net_red_diameter}, for a network $G$ of bidirectional links, we can always find a successive partition of $G$ such that $n-1$ in Theorem~\ref{th:SDPI_red_gen} is equal to the diameter of $G$.
-By contrast, the diameter cannot be captured in general by the theorems in Section~\ref{sec:single_cutset}. \item Choosing a successive partition of $G$ with $n=2$ is equivalent to choosing a single cutset.
-In that case, we see that \eqref{eq:T_multi_gen_CS} recovers Theorem~\ref{th:gen}, while \eqref{eq:T_multi_gen_SDPI} recovers a weakened version of Theorem~\ref{th:SDPI_gen_v} (in \eqref{eq:T_multi_gen_SDPI}, $d_2$ is at least the sum of the in-degrees of the left-bound nodes of $\cS_2$, while Theorem~\ref{th:SDPI_gen_v} involves the in-degree of only one node in $\cS_2$). \end{itemize} We now apply Theorem~\ref{th:SDPI_red_gen} to networks with specific topologies.
+\item Due to Lemma~\ref{lm:net_red_diameter}, for a network $G$ of bidirectional links, we can always find a successive partition of $G$ such that $n$ in Theorem~\ref{th:SDPI_red_gen} is equal to the ${\rm diam}(G)+1$.
+By contrast, the diameter cannot be captured in general by the theorems in Section~\ref{sec:single_cutset}.

+\item Choosing a successive partition of $G$ with $n=2$ is equivalent to choosing a single cutset.
+In that case, we see that \eqref{eq:T_multi_gen_CS} recovers Theorem~\ref{th:gen}, while \eqref{eq:T_multi_gen_SDPI} recovers a weakened version of Theorem~\ref{th:SDPI_gen_v} (in \eqref{eq:T_multi_gen_SDPI}, $\Delta = d_2$ is at least the sum of the in-degrees of the left-bound nodes of $\cS_2$, while Theorem~\ref{th:SDPI_gen_v} involves the in-degree of only one node in $\cS_2$). \end{itemize} We now apply Theorem~\ref{th:SDPI_red_gen} to networks with specific topologies.
 We assume that nodes communicate via bidirectional links.
 Thus, any such network will be represented by an undirected graph, where each undirected edge represents a pair of channels with opposite directions.